dcodeIO/interface-types/proposals/interface-types/linking/Explainer.md

 To formally discriminate these two cases, we specify that any *single-level* import whose string is a [valid URL] is a determinate import and all other imports are indeterminate.
-Single single-level imports are new, this definition ensures that no existing wasm module contains determinate imports, which is necessary to ensure that the following steps are backwards compatible.
+Since single-level imports are new, this definition ensures that no existing wasm module contains determinate imports, which is necessary to ensure that this new phase is backwards compatible.

 Next, the wasm spec's existing [`module_instantiate`] entry point is extended to have an optional `modulemap` argument: